Customizing and Downsizing AdminLTE to Match Your Businsess

 @sidebar-width: 300px

-Then once more, run the grunt less
+Then once more, run the grunt less command if you don’t have grunt watch running.

 grunt less

 See how simple it is?
 I think this is extremely useful and I hope you get to enjoy these features.
-Since we changed all the primary colors, now the skins are automatically updated to present these changes.
-Let's take a look at the new skins.

 Downsizing